ffund/ml-notebooks/notebooks/1-explore-hw.md

 ::: {.cell .markdown}

 Is the data complete, or is some data not available for the location you have chosen?
 In the following cell, write code to check for missing data in the `...percent_change_from_baseline` fields.

+Also check whether there are any missing rows of data.
+What date range is represented in this data?
+Is every day within that range included in the data?

 :::